Product Name: Neuro Clarity

 St. John’s Wort is risky because there is a lack of studies that would prove it safe.
 Also, it is potentially dangerous for many groups of people who take a different kind of medicine.

-DMAE might be safer, but as I mentioned a couple of times, it is pretty unstable.
+DMAE might be safer, but as we mentioned a couple of times, it is pretty unstable.
 And similar is true for Kava Kava.

 So Neuro Clarity is far from being a safe nootropic supplement.